-One of the most interesting artists of his generation has created a site specific intervention on a territorial scale for the 2021 edition of Hypermaremma.
-Mario Airò’s will be an act of transfiguration of the landscape through a mighty laser beam that is activated from dusk until night.
-It is the artist’s intention to show the monumental energy of the Orbetello lagoon through dynamic drawings projected on the water, which will enter into a direct and casual relationship with the landscape and the naturalistic beauties of the place.
-Daily a-semantic traces of moving light will be in contact with the motionless surface of the lagoon landscape, making it the protagonist and a work of art itself.
-A show will be staged whose participants will be the portions of water and the static surfaces on which the light rays will be projected, highlighting the landscape through energies that will offer a supernatural vision.
+One of the most active artists of his generation has conceived a large-scale intervention for the 2021 edition of Hypermaremma. .
+Mario Airò’s work will be an act of transfiguration of the landscape through a powerful laser beam that is activated from dusk until late at night.
+The artist’s intention is to show the monumental energy of the Orbetello lagoon through dynamic drawings projected on the water, which will enter into a direct and casual relationship with the landscape and the naturalistic beauties of the place.
+Asemantic traces of moving light will be in daily contact with the motionless surface of the lagoon landscape, making it the protagonist and a work of art itself.
+A performance will be staged, whose participants will be the portions of water and the static surfaces on which the light rays will be projected, highlighting the landscape through energies that will offer a supernatural vision.

-From the artist’s words we understand the importance of the surrounding landscape: “Art takes refuge in nature with a little disdain for its celebrated worldliness and enjoys its autonomy.
-He devectorialises the show by reducing it to an end in itself and looks for a less congested territory to defend his original innocence, to let his nature be.
+The artist’s words reveal the importance of the surrounding landscape: “Art takes refuge in nature with a little disdain for its celebrated worldliness and enjoys its autonomy.
+He devectorialises the spectacle by reducing it to an end in itself and seeks a less congested territory to defend his original innocence, to let its nature be.
 And here it pays tribute to the forces that made it great: without a basically mixed thought the world has no voice and art as its bridge to us even less.
 It is that confused coexistence of impressions and meanings that it needs to prepare a field of action of a certain vastness capable of extrapolating its potential.”

 Sponsored by MAG assicurazioni

 Mario Airò was born in Pavia (1961).
 He lives and works between Genoa and Milan.